 I was fascinated by the ruins that mark Rome’s elegance like wrinkles mark a sage’s wisdom.
 They all carried a feeling, a signaling, a scent unique to each, and each left its mark among my memories.
-A couple of birds sang with me and kept me company as I wandered through a military grave turned garden close to the Pyramid of Cestius.
+A couple of birds sang with me and kept me company as I wandered through a military grave-turned-garden close to the Pyramid of Cestius.
 The honey-golden light of dawn dripped into a warm rain as I stepped into the Baths of Caracalla, and the sky smiled into a sun-kissed rainbow as I stepped out of them.
-The wind raced with me like a wild beast as I ran unleashed across the Palatine Hill, savoring a cathartic moment of freedom brought about by the thought of the eternal renewal of life.
+The wind raced with me like a wild stalion as I ran unleashed across the Palatine Hill, savoring a cathartic moment of freedom brought about by the thought of the eternal renewal of life.

 Saint Peter’s Basilica was unforgiving in its resplendent splash of splendor.
-The statues breathing throughout it, the architecture pouring into it, the paintings moving inside it, all of them life-sized, whole and in-motion, their stories unfolding, their memories nascenting before my eyes, mingling with those of Raphael’s School of Athens, Michaelangelo’s Last Judgement, The Sistine Chapel, La Pieta, the Vatican Museum’s countless masterworks: tear-wretching, awe-striking, breath-taking.
+The statues breathing throughout it, the architecture pouring into it, the paintings moving inside it, all of them life-sized, whole and in-motion, their stories unfolding, their memories nascenting before my eyes, mingling with those of Raphael’s School of Athens, Michaelangelo’s Last Judgement, The Sistine Chapel, La Pieta, the Vatican Museum’s countless masterworks: tear-wrenching, awe-striking, breath-taking.

-On the other hand, I was left rather unimpressed by the Colliseum; that ghost of an oversized slaughterhouse, that elephantite graveyard of heartless stone, that ridiculously misglorified circus of death.
+On the other hand, I was left rather unimpressed by the Coliseum; that ghost of an oversized slaughterhouse, that elephantine graveyard of heartless stone, that ridiculously misglorified circus of death.
 Its walls seemed to still echo with the screams of slaves fighting each other for a freedom that was to come only in death, its sands seemed to still keep buried the dreams of the faceless whose names were never written in the annals of history.
-Yet amidst the desolation, a different feeling seized my heart; the iron-will forged in the sun of a burning desire, to find a oasis, to bring one into existence: the unquenchable fire of hope, for betterment, for a new horizon shaped after an inner ideal; the reckoning of a life beyond life, of a knowing that the “I” does not rest among the broken, sand-washed bones of this forsaken mausoleum, but in the evergreen fields of Elysium.
+Yet amidst the desolation, a different feeling seized my heart; the iron-will forged in the sun of a burning desire, to find an oasis, to bring one into existence: the unquenchable fire of hope, for betterment, for a new horizon shaped after an inner ideal; the reckoning of a life beyond life, of a knowing that the “I” does not rest among the broken, sand-washed bones of this forsaken mausoleum, but in the evergreen fields of Elysium.

 Yet perhaps the best surprise was that, despite all its many wonders, the most precious memory of Rome was of a brief moment in a humble place, on a little hill, where I was led by the birds of song to a small paradise.
 A bench stood right next to a large, slowly trickling fountain, surrounded by calm, wind-caressed waters and towered by tall, amply-crowned trees.
-As I sat upon the bench, no one present and everything present, just as the waters flowed through the earth, so did the emotions of the hill flow through me; just as the earth sparkled in the light, so did the trees seem to me to be as shapes of liquid light; and as I listened with closed eyes, I heard a silence made of sound, I saw a repose built of motion; and a peace washed over me, a boundless joy, an intense beauty – unspeakable, undescribable…
+As I sat upon the bench, no one present and everything present, just as the waters flowed through the earth, so did the emotions of the hill flow through me; just as the earth sparkled in the light, so did the trees seem to me to be as shapes of liquid light; and as I listened with closed eyes, I heard a silence made of sound, I saw a repose built of motion; and peace washed over me, boundless joy, intense beauty – unspeakable, indescribable…

-If all goes well, we’ll be spending at least three years there, and I’ll be sure to let you know about the magnificence of Florence as well!
+If all goes well, we’ll be spending at least three weeks there, and I’ll be sure to let you know about the magnificence of Florence as well!